-The Korea-Australia Free Trade Agreement (KAFTA) entered into force on 12 December 2014.
+The Korea–Australia Free Trade Agreement (KAFTA) came into force on 12 December 2014.

 Under KAFTA, Australian exporters to Korea gain a competitive edge for their goods exports, with nearly all Korean import taxes (tariffs) on Australian goods eliminated over time.
 Australian services exporters have better access to the market.
 Investment commitments in the agreement protect and enhance investment in both directions.

 To help you make the most of KAFTA, you can read the FTA information and fact sheets that summarise the main outcomes in a variety of sectors.